 We will work with your employer to gather all the necessary documentation needed for your H-1B visa application while maintaining your confidentiality.
 We will also counsel you about the caps regarding these types of visas and the enrollment period.

 An H-1B is a specialty occupation work visa that is strictly limited to employment by the sponsoring employer.
-This means if a foreign worker who has H-1B status quits or is dismissed from the sponsoring employer, or he or she must leave the country and return to his or her native country.
+This means if a foreign worker who has H-1B status quits or is dismissed from the sponsoring employer, they must either find another sponsoring employer willing to file a transfer petition promptly or leave the country.
 Our immigration attorneys can help you explore these alternatives to help you remain in the United States.

 We can also help immigrants who are holding a student visa and want to convert their immigration status by applying for an H-1B employment visa once they graduate from college and obtain a job in the field in which they have studied.